Ondiveeran: Memorial

 In the mid-2000s, the schedule caste of Tamil Nadu petitioned the government to establish a memorial to Ondiveeran.
 This petitioning included public protests.
 The foundation stone for the memorial, costing ₹4,900,000, was laid in 2011 by Minister for Information and Public Relations Parithi Ilamvazhuthi.
+After the Tamil Nadu Arunthathiyar Reservation Act 2009, the Tamil Nadu government built a memorial for him in Tirunelveli district due to pressure from all Arunthathiyar communities.
+Several public protests were also launched in the community efforts to get a memorial.
+The foundation stone of the memorial was laid in 2011.
+Ondiveeran came from the Pagadai community and is viewed by them as a hero.